MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-instrument-application-for-telemetry.md

 - Event Log (only for on-premises), and
 - Microsoft [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] (both for on-premises and for online).

-By default, the [!INCLUDE[prod_short](includes/prod_short.md)] application is instrumented to emit several system telemetry trace signals to these destinations.
-Custom telemetry trace signals enable you to send telemetry data from anywhere in the application code to either of these destinations.
+By default, the [!INCLUDE[prod_short](includes/prod_short.md)] server and application is instrumented to emit several system telemetry events to these destinations.
+Custom telemetry events enable you to send telemetry data from anywhere in the application code to either of these destinations.

 The procedure for creating custom telemetry signals is different for each type of resource.
 Your choice might also depend on whether you're developing for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online or on-premises.